org-metaeffekt/metaeffekt-kontinuum/processors/convert_inventory-to-spdx.md

 # Convert inventory to spdx

-This process converts an inventory, independent of which stage it was produced in, into a spdx document.
+This process converts an inventory, independent of which stage it was produced in, into a SPDX-document.
 All available parameters are listed in the table below.
 Parameters marked as "not required" already have default values associated with them if necessary.
-For example "documentFormat" is no required to be manually set, as it already has the default value "JSON".
+For example "documentFormat" is not required to be manually set, as it already has the default value "JSON".

 | Parameter                    | Required | Description                                                                               |